nestauk/sdg-mapping/codebooks/codebook_sdg_9.md

 - 12. Responsible Production and Consumption
 	- Efficient use of material resources, sustainable products, post-consumption waste management

-If a project appears to discuss these Goals (or indeed any others) without mentioning any of the key Goal 9 concepts above, label it with `No`.
-However, bear in mind that there are projects that do span more than one goal.
-If the project includes key concepts for Goal 2 as well as issues related to Goals 8, 11 or 12, then please label it with a `Yes`.
+Remember, many projects will cover more than one Goal, but to be tagged as Goal 9 they must include at least one of the Key Concepts above.
 Further information on other goals can be found [here](https://unstats.un.org/sdgs/metadata/).

-For example:
+### Examples

 | Project description                                                    | Is Goal 9? |
 |------------------------------------------------------------------------|-------------|